Professor Emerit

 Procedures

-Submissons for the award of the title Librarian Emeritus/Emerita or Archivist Emeritus/Emeritamay be considered at any time, but should normally be submitted well in advance of the retirement date.
+Submissons for the award of the title Librarian Emerit or Archivist Emerit be considered at any time, but should normally be submitted well in advance of the retirement date.

 The dean of libraries is responsible for submitting an up-to-date curriculum vitae on behalf of the retiring colleague to the Office of the Vice-Provost, Faculty Relations.